ceers/ceers-nircam/batch_scripts/README.md

 distributed computing system.
 Almost all of these scripts therefore provide one command per line.

-The scripts assume input directory called `uncals` (for stage 1 processing only) and all processed outputs are saved in a directory called `calibrated`.
+The scripts assume an input directory called `uncals` (for stage 1 processing only) and all processed outputs are saved in a directory called `calibrated`.
 We describe each reduction step in the READMEs for [Stage1](../stage1.md), [Stage2](../stage2.md) and [Stage3](../stage3.md), and also explain how to change the input/output options in each reduction script.

-We provide the output WCS calculated by our runs of the tweakreg step for each pointing, along with the Python code that will apply this tweaked WCS to each image header.
-Therefore, you do not need to run the TweakReg step yourself, and can use the `updatewcs.py` script instead to use the CEERS astrometry from DR0.5.

 We provide scripts to reduce the CEERS NIRCam pointings individually in the directories `nircam1`, `nircam2`, etc., as well as scripts to reduce all